-Learners will be grouped in classes according to ability.
-Learners that achieve well in Year 10 could be entered for an additional maths qualification in Year 11.
+Learners will be grouped in classes according to attainment.
+Learners working at a high level in Year 10 will begin to study for AQA Level 2 Further Mathematics.

 During Maths lessons you will learn how to:-

 - Use and apply maths in practical tasks, real life problems and within mathematics itself. - Develop and use a range of methods of computation and apply these to a variety of problems. - Develop mathematical vocabulary and improve mental calculation. - Consider how algebra can be used to model real life situations and solve problems. - Explore shape and space through drawing and practical work using a range of materials and a variety of different representations. - Use statistical methods to formulate questions about data, represent data and draw conclusions. - Engage in practical and experimental activities in order to appreciate principles of probability.